 2. DEWALT DCF885C1 20V Impact drill

-- 3 LEDs with 20-second delay after trigger release of the cordless impact driver provide visibility without shadows
+- 3 LEDs with 20-second delay after trigger release, provide visibility without shadows

 This tool is a super lightweight impact drill.
 It weighs only 2.8 lbs.
 It delivers a lot of power and is efficient to use.
 It provides 1400 lbs. of high torque.
 Some say that the battery does not last long.
 But this depends upon the work you are using it for.